GIS4DEV/GIS4DEV.github.io/mwi/livelihood_sensitivity.md

 ### Questions
 - Restrictions about redistribution to a) class, b) public
 - Was this data ever publically available?
 - How available is this data for other countries?
 More recent surveys?
+Malcomb et al states that it is available in 23 countries.

 ### Variables
-- **Livelihood Sensitivity**
 - based on interviews with MVAC and data created in partership with FEWSNET
 - in 2003, MVAC conducted a livelihood rezoning exercise and Household Economy Approach (HEA) baseline survey for 11 livelihood zones
 - wealth groups of POOR, MIDDLE, and BETTER-OFF created